oscarolar/bash_profile/README.md

 Bash Profile
 ============

-This is just the configuration file for my bash on my MBP
+This is just the configuration file for my bash on my Macbook Pro Retina